-At BIDMC, residency and fellowship training is the heart and soul of our department.
+At BIDMC, residency and fellow training is the heart and soul of our department.
 We believe that we have created an outstanding environment for residents to learn and grow professionally with an underlying emphasis on Support, Access, Mentoring, and Teaching.

 Further contributing to our clinical education and potential collaborative research activities is the wealth of material that we see.
 BIDMC has a very active surgery service reflecting our institutional excellence in oncology (e.g., as part of the Harvard National Cancer Center), transplantation, cardiology, vascular disease, dermatology, and OB/GYN.
 This directly contributes to diversity of material necessary for a broad resident education.
-Similarly, the large base of inpatients and outpatients followed by diverse and world renowned subspecialty services (e.g., endocrinology, infectious disease, gastroenterology, and the Joslin Diabetes center) contributes to the richness of laboratory medicine education.
+Similarly, the large base of inpatients and outpatients followed by diverse and world renowned subspecialty services (e.g., endocrinology, infectious disease, gastroenterology) contributes to the richness of laboratory medicine education.
 Our combined training program offers a large volume of material for resident education.
 There are over 51,000 surgical specimens, 50,000 cytology specimens, 150 autopsies, and 6 million clinical laboratory tests per year.
 In both anatomic and clinical pathology, the large case volume facilitates ample exposure to material, while the judicious use of ancillary staff, such as pathology assistants, maximizes educational value.

 Within our department, state-of-the-art resources are available for residents to take advantage of this material within the context of short term or long term projects.
 For example, our 30,000 square foot experimental pathology division, available for resident initiatives, houses a laser scanning dissection microscope, real time PCR machines, confocal and electron microscopes, and modern tissue culture facilities.
 Clinical departmental facilities are available for immunohistochemistry, and light and electron microscopy-based initiatives.
-To promote the academic development of residents, we defray the costs of attendance and presentation of research results at national meetings.
+We strongly encourage residents to undertake research projects and many have been presented at major pathology meetings and published in major pathology journals.